COVID Protocols

 Arrival into Haneda Airport (HND) in Ota City, Tokyo

 Please note: If you are delayed in travel, please refer to your emergency contact list, and contact your ground operator, with a copy to our office.
 In addition, you may choose to phone or text your guide.
-Quite a few guides will set up a WhatsApp connection so you can also reach your guide by phone.
+Quite a few of your guides will set up a WhatsApp connection so you can also reach your guide by phone.

 Tokyo has two international airports; we have planned this first night near Haneda Airport (HND) with an airport hotel.
-But, if you prefer to fly into Narita (NRT), our hotel is an easy 1.5-hour transfer ($30USD) away.
+But, if you prefer to fly into Narita (NRT), our hotel is an easy 1.5-hour transfer away.
 Please plan to arrive in time to meet the group for dinner on the first day of the tour.

-Please check the Travel Details tab for additional information and updates for this tour.
+Please check the Travel Details tab of this tour for additional information and updates.

 Departures from Haneda Airport (HND) in Ota City, Tokyo

-Please check the Travel Details tab for additional information and updates for this tour.
+Please check the Travel Details tab of this tour for additional information and updates.

 Passports, Visas & Documents

-You must have a passport that is in good condition and is valid for six months AFTER your scheduled return to the U.S. You should have at least one blank page per stamp.
+Passport: At the time of writing, U.S. citizens must have a passport that is in good condition and at minimum is valid at the date of entry through your scheduled return to the U.S. However, we highly suggest at least 3 months validity beyond the end of the tour to allow for unexpected delays in return travel.
+Please check that expiration date!
+You should have at least one blank page per entry stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.
-If you are from another country, please contact the Japanese embassy website for guidelines.
-Information for U.S. citizens can be found at:

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep hard and digital backup copies on your phone (either photo or PDF scan), as well as a hard copy left with your emergency contact at home.
-The recommended important documents to copy include but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
-This will greatly expedite getting new ones if necessary – we hope everyone will keep their primary travel documents close at all times (such as in an under-clothing document pouch) to reduce this risk.
+The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
+This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.

 General Health & Inoculations Information - Be Prepared!